 The internet boomed – and it busted and so did we – right around the pop of the dot.com bubble.
 I made it back to document management for a while, just long enough to learn that there was still a lot I didn’t know about management.
 So I reverting back to sales and online banking with Sybase then Digital Insight (who now had acquired Magnet Communications).
-Digital Insight became a part of Intuit not long after that and I move from direct sales to management a little over two years ago.
-So here I am – doing what I know and continuing to grow – because of the relationships I have, the people I trust and learn from.
+Digital Insight became a part of Intuit not long after that and I move from direct sales back to management three years ago.
+So not much has changed, and everything has changed; I’m doing what I know and continuing to grow – because of the relationships I have, the people I trust and learn from.
 Learning every day and still enjoying technology, family and the future.
 Change is growth – the most important part of life.
 Because when you stop growing you start to die – and I’m not ready for that yet!

 I post here both from my twitter account and directly with my personal thoughts and insights.
 Nothing I write is a direct reflection on my employer Intuit – all views, opinions, insights, etc. are my own and do not represent Intuit at all.